ritza-co/gram-docs/src/content/docs/host-mcp/publish-gram-server-mcp-registry.md

 ## Verify your publication

-Check that your server appears in the registry by searching for it using the `curl` command with your MCP server name:
+To check that your server appears in the registry, search for it using the `curl` command with your MCP server name:

 ```bash
 curl "https://registry.modelcontextprotocol.io/v0/servers?search=com.yourcompany/todo"